-More and more consumers are interested in tracing the whereabouts of their food — from a safety perspective, as well as to ensure that their food is responsibly and ethically sourced.
+More and more consumers are interested in tracing the whereabouts of their food — from a safety perspective, as well as ensuring that their food is responsibly and ethically sourced.
 As a result, Honeysuckle White saw the campaign as a means to increase transparency between the farmer and the end consumer.

-Likewise, CropIn empowers consumers to know the story behind the food that reaches their platter—by simply scanning a QR code right at the point of purchase.
+Likewise, Cropin empowers consumers to know the story behind the food that reaches their platter—by simply scanning a QR code right at the point of purchase.
 The buyer now not only has access to details of the farm where the crop was cultivated, but also other specific information such as the seeds and other agri-inputs that were used, alerts that were raised until the crop was harvested, and a quantitative measure of the crop quality.
 That is true power to the consumer.

-In fact, it is what lead to increase in the cases of food fraud in recent times.
+In fact, it is what leads to an increase in the cases of food fraud in recent times.
 Unless you can track every ingredient that goes into a product, at every step of the way, it is next to impossible to detect possible contamination of any form.
 It is what caused the melamine scandal in China where a chemical substance was added to milk in order to increase its protein content.
 By the time the breach was detected, the contaminated milk products had been exported to 47 countries.
-This form of food fraud, costs the industry $10 to $15 billion a year in the US alone.
+This form of food fraud costs the industry $10 to $15 billion a year in the US alone.

 As consumers get more aware, brands need to become more vigilant.
-Quoting David Acheson, a former associate commissioner for foods at the US Food and Drug Administration
+Quoting David Acheson, a former associate commissioner for foods at the US Food and Drug Administration (FDA):

 “Thirty years ago, if you had a little problem, you were not going to get discovered.
 Now the chances of getting caught are significant, and it can be the end of your company.”